hguzzi/ProteinContactNetworks/README.md

 	cd tools
 	python pcn_main.py

-# How to use the GUI version (not available on pip):
+# How to use the GUI version:

+If the software is installed with pip:

+	conda activate PCN
+	python
+	from pcn.tools import pcn_gui_main
+	pcn_gui_main.main()

+If the software is installed with setup files on git:

 	conda activate PCN
 	cd pcn
 	cd tools
 	python pcn_gui_main.py

 # Example: